crc137/ah-gan/README.md

 - Messages containing banned words or emojis are automatically deleted
 - Messages in languages other than those allowed (Russian and English by default) are deleted
 - Messages containing obscene language are deleted based on the censure settings
+- **Code Messages:**
-- Messages containing code snippets (PHP, Python, JavaScript, etc.) can be ignored based on settings
+  - Can be ignored globally based on settings
+  - Can be allowed only in specific topics when code access is enabled
+  - Blocked in all other topics when topic-specific access is configured
+- **Link Filtering:**
+  - **Whitelist-only Mode:** Only links from whitelist are allowed
-- Links are blocked unless they match patterns in the whitelist
+  - **Automatic Blocking:** Non-whitelisted links are automatically blocked
+  - **Detailed Reporting:** Shows which specific links were blocked

 ### Admin Privileges
 - Administrators are exempt from content filtering and warning systems